mozilla/voice-corpus-tool/README.md

 Buffer operations:

   shuffle
-	Randomize order of the sample buffer
+	Randoimize order of the sample buffer

   order
 	Order samples in buffer by length

   reverse
 	Reverse order of samples in buffer

   take <number>